Luc-Bertin/PythonBlog/_posts/2020-12-18-hands-on-supervised-learning.md

 This has a name: it is called **data leakage**.

 You would have to actually split the whole data in 3 sets: **train**, **validation** and **test**, so to keep at least one set of data only for estimating the expected prediction error of the final model.<br>
-You train the model with $$lambda1$$ on the training set, you monitor the MSE on the test set, you update $$lambda$$ to the new value, and once you found a satisfying minimum of the MSE, you can retrain on the whole available data (train+test) and finally evaluate the final model using the hold-out validation test.
+You set a `max_depth` (and/or other hyperparameters) prior to training the model, you train the model on the training set, you monitor the MSE on the validation set, you update `max_depth` to a new value, and so on.
+Once you have found a satisfying minimum of the MSE on the validation set, you can retrain on the whole available data (train+validation) and finally evaluate the final model using the hold-out test set.

 ### K-Fold cross validation